FAForever/wiki-pages/Development/AI/AI-Modding.md

 ## Detailed AI framework mechanics

-There are 7 main classes that drive the default AI.
+There are various classes that drive the default AI.

 ### AIBrain Class
 This contains most data that the AI leverages and most core functions and threads such as